tvecera/CH32LibSDK/Readme.txt

 application in flash memory.
 If you want to load the application into flash memory using WCH-LinkUtility, you must use a BIN file and not a HEX file, because the generated HEX file does not have a checksum.

+In the _devices\pidipad\diagram\ folder, you will find diagram of the PidiPad console.
+In the !Pidipad folder, you will find a ready-made SD card image.
+The Pidipad folder contains source codes of sample applications for PidiPad.